Kuenaimaku/lancer-briefings/public/events/Vilmgard.md

-# Babbies First Mission File
+# Engagement with Previous Forces
-## Stardate uhhhhhh
+## Capital of Petrovsky's World Identified to be under Attack
-Comrade Patrick learn ways of Mark, and how he get down.
+Team must defend the holdouts of the planet below and to liase with locals.

-## Stardate 20 mins past previous...
+## Another Damn Header
 Comrade Blake fix event file.